classdojo/policies/terms.md

 > Basically,
 >
->  ClassDojo is a free service and is provided “As-Is.”
+> ClassDojo is a free service and is provided “as-is.”
 We’re not liable to you for damages if something goes wrong.

 ## Registration and Security